 A binary star's Mass Ratio (μ) is the ratio of the two masses, i.e., 1 for stars of equal mass.
 When the Total Mass can also be determined, e.g., from the orbital period and size, the mass of each star is evident.

 Binary stars generally have similar composition (as shown by their spectra), as if they were formed together.

-Given the large scale of distances between the stars, the different sizes/Spectral Classes of the individual stars binary stars show a wide variety, and the interactions produce characteristics unseen in non-binary stars.
+Given the large range of distances between the stars and the different sizes/Spectral Classes of the individual stars, binary stars show a wide variety and interactions between them produce characteristics unseen in non-binary stars.
 For example:

 Aitken Double Star Catalogue (ADS)

 Black Hole Binary (BHB)